AhmedElsherbini/Code_for_accVSmac_paper/README.md

 Then, for visualization is done with R using this script.

-I  will use the nice tool of [Panaroo](https://github.com/gtonkinhill/panaroo) which used the gff files out of the Prokka tool.
+I  will use the nice tool of [Panaroo](https://github.com/gtonkinhill/panaroo), which uses the GFF files that are out of the Prokka tool.

 ```Bash
 panaroo -i *.gff -o results --clean-mode strict
 ```
 Then we need to extract unique and shared genes using the presence-absence CSV file from the output of Panaroo with this simple script named [Panroo_stats](https://github.com/AhmedElsherbini/Panaroo_stats).
 Later visualization with other R script attached.

-What about AMR profiling?
+*What about AMR profiling?*

 We can use the nice tool [AMRFinderPlus](https://github.com/ncbi/amr)